josescasanova/fh-api/examples/burrito_app/README.md

     title: "name of the task", // string
     description: "what we want the assistant to perform", //string
     bid: "the amount of money you're willing to pay for the task," // integer
-    expiration_date: "when the task will expire (must be within 7 days )" // ISO String }
+    expiration_date: "when the task will expire (must be within 7 days )" // ISO Date/Time
+}
 ```